Denagama Siriwardena: Literary career

 In 1987 he resigned from his job, teaching, and in 1988 Mr. Siriwardena joined Vidusara science magazine as a Sub-editor.
 Later he became the deputy editor of Vathmana magazine.

 In 1994 Mr. Siriwardena won the IBBY award for his youth novel Mithuro.

 In 1995 he resigned from both Vathmana and Vidusara.
 Then joined Lake House as the deputy editor of Mahaweli Diyawara.

 After that, he became the deputy editor of Silumina newspaper.
 Since then he is working there up to now.

 In 1998 Mr.Siriwardena won his second State Youth Literature award.
 It was for his fifth youth novel, Punchi Gopalla.

 Mr. Siriwardena has written two collections of poetry, two short stories, six novels, six youth novels, four biographies, two children's stories and more than hundred "Bosath Katha"s.

 In 2012, a felicitation ceremony was organized by the Sinhala-Tamil Writers' Association to honor Siriwardena and two other writers.

+In 2025, Mr. Siriwardena launched his autobiography, "Denagama Watha".
+The autobiography, written in Sinhala, is published by Sarasavi.
+Its 650-plus pages document Siriwardena’s life and contain photographs of his work and family as well as details about his numerous publications.